janet-dev/resources/README.md

 # Software Engineering and DevOps Resources

+Origin of the app's name **bōc-hord** is Old English meaning library or collection of books.
+[Link to meaning of bōc-hord](https://oldenglishwordhord.com/2020/08/25/boc-hord/)

 This app will include resources recommended by users for engineers of all levels.
 These will include:

 - books